Frances Woods - prize winning writer

 2013: The short story 'Doctor's Visit' was shortlisted for the 'Scribble' Annual Short Story Competition and was published by the magazine.
 'Scribble' is a subscription magazine that showcases new writers.

 2010: My entry 'Black Dog' won first prize in the 2010 Wells Literary Festival International Short Story Competition.
+You can read the story here.

 Also, please 'Like' and 'Share' my page on Facebook !